-You sure can!
-Any kind of thick jam will work nicely with these.
-I would not recommend jelly because those tend to liquefy when the donuts are added to the hot oil, which makes it more likely that your beignets will burst open while they are frying.
+- Jam.
+Any kind of thick jam will work nicely.
 My favorite kinds of jam to use with these homemade donuts are blueberry, strawberry, peach, and apricot.

+- Chocolate.
 You can also stuff a square of milk chocolate inside each beignet instead of using Nutella.
-The chocolate will melt during frying!
+The chocolate will melt during frying.
 Just be sure your beignets are sealed well before adding them to the oil, otherwise, the chocolate will come out while they cook.

 How to Store Extras